haydenpog/freewebguisource/readme.md

 * Add the real feature to ur cheat ofc :D

 # How to run the site off a VPS
-Its just like a normal pc, start the start.py and make sure you have port 5000 forwarded.
-The discord bot does not require portforwarding, so just run the script, and it should work.
+It's just like a normal pc, start the start.py and make sure you have port 5000 forwarded.
+The discord bot does not require port-forwarding, so just run the script, and it should work.
 To portforward, please check the next section.

 # How to portforward off a VPS